helixcn/plantlist/README.md

 taxa.table(res)
 ```

-### For detailed help, please look at the manual for each function.
+For more help, please look at the manual for each function.

 Please feel free to send an email to the package maintainer **Dr. Jinlong Zhang** if you have any question or comments about this package.